 Going back to my mom’s original recipe, she used elbow macaroni most often.
 This also stretched the chili so that we’d have leftovers for the next day.

-For me, I make this recipe with and without noodles.
-If you like noodles, you’ll want to cook yours according to package instructions and use approximately three cups of cooked noodles for this recipe.
+For me it varies, as well.
+If you like noodles, you’ll want to cook yours according to package instructions prior to adding it to the chili.
+You’ll need approximately two to three cups of cooked noodles for this recipe.

-Keep in mind that noodles have a propensity to expand, so if you have leftover chili and refrigerate it overnight, you’ll probably need to add some water to the chili when reheating—just saying.
+Keep in mind that noodles have a propensity to expand, so if you have leftover chili and refrigerate it overnight, you’ll probably find that you’ll need to add some water to the chili when reheating.

 Additionally, you might need to add a bit more spice and/or salt and pepper because noodles do soak in the flavorful broth and it might taste a bit bland if you don’t.